stfwn/neural-network-pruning/README.md

   -s SEED, --seed SEED
 ```

+Run `python main.py --help` to display these instructions locally.
+Here is a
-Here is a list of options for parameters that are not self-explanatory:
+list of options for parameters that are not self-explanatory.
+For each of the
+initialization schemes there are logs of 11 differently seeded runs with the
+LeNet model already present in the `logs` folder.

 | Parameter          | Options                                                                                                                                                                                       |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|